 Jialin is a computer engineer in the Data Analytics Service group.
-He earned his Ph.D. in computer science from Texas Tech University with the dissertation 'Fast Data Analysis Framework for Scientific Big Data Applications'.
-He has interest in data management/analytics and parallel I/O.
+He received his Ph.D. in computer science from Texas Tech University in 2015.
+He spent the summer of 2013 with the SDM group in building 50 working on scientific data service (SDS).
+He has interest in scientific data management/analytics and parallel I/O.

 Jialin Liu, Yu Zhuang, Yong Chen, "Hierarchical Collective I/O Scheduling for High-Performance Computing", Big Data Research, September 1, 2015,